-The following example runs through the process for a given engine in order to provide a more detailed explanation of how to choose the best supercharger fit for a given application.
-This example is to be seen as a basic guideline, and may vary depending on engine variables.
+The following example shows the process of supercharger sizing, for a given engine, to provide a more detailed explanation of how to choose the best supercharger for a given application.
+This example is to be seen as a basic guideline and may vary depending on engine variables.